 How to get an RPC training contract

-Davey informs us that “it's not unusual for some of our trainees to have come to us later in life – we have some who were previously in the army, professional services and skippering yachts.”
+Davey informs us that “it's not unusual for some of our trainees to have come to us later in life – we have some who were previously in the army, professional services or skippering yachts.”
 She advises applicants to not discount any previous work experience too quickly: “A Saturday job working in a shop, for example, can be used to demonstrate your customer and client services skills, communication capability, team work and reliability.”
 That said, legal work experience is compulsory to get a look in here.
 As Davey explains: “You need to show you have a real interest in working for a law firm, and prove that you can seek out opportunities and operate in a commercial environment.
 Legal work experience can include work shadowing, open days and pro bono activities, as well as placements in a law firm.”

 Both vacation scheme and direct training contract applications start off with the same online form.
 One of the questions asks for evidence of an applicant's research on RPC.
 According to Davey, “this is where candidates really have the opportunity to show their understanding of RPC and demonstrate the level of research they've done about the firm, rather than talking about why they'd be a good fit.
 That's not what we're looking for here.
 It's very important to us that candidates are motivated towards a career with RPC, not just law in general.”

-The assessment day includes a discussion exercise, a written exercise, and an interview with a partner and a member of HR.
+The assessment day includes a discussion exercise, a written exercise and an interview with a partner and a member of HR.

 “The interview has quite a commercial focus,” Davey reveals.
 “Candidates won't get any case law questions, though – we get such a wide array of applicants at different stages in their education and careers that it wouldn't be fair.”
-She advises candidates to “stay calm and composed” during the interview, and to come prepared with answers to standard interview questions like 'Why do you want to work here?'
+She advises candidates to “stay calm and composed” during the interview and to come prepared with answers to standard interview questions like, 'Why do you want to work here?'
 “You have to sell to us why you want to work here and present a really convincing argument,” head of brand and marketing services Ed Fitzgerald adds.
 “Be sure you look at our graduate manifesto before you come.
 This illustrates the kind of candidate who thrives at RPC.”

 The day also includes a trainee-led tour of the firm and an informal lunch with partners and associates, plus a Q&A session with a partner and a trainee.

-In 2016 the firm received 800 applications for its 24 vac scheme spots on offer.
+In 2017 the firm received 800 applications for its 24 vac scheme spots on offer.
 The vacation scheme application process is “similar to the training contract application process,” Davey tells us.
 Applicants complete the form, and those who impress go on to take a verbal reasoning test and attend an assessment day at the firm.
 From here the firm chooses its vac schemers.

 The firm runs a few two-week placements each year.
 Attendees spend one week each on the insurance and commercial floors, getting exposure to trainee-level work.
 “The firm really makes an effort to give you an accurate picture of trainee life,” said a current trainee.
 “I was surprised by how similar the first few days of my training contract felt to my time as a vac schemer.”
 Some participants even get to attend court and client meetings.
-They also complete what Davey describes as “a business project about developing the firm and how it runs.”
+They also complete what Davey describes as “a group project about developing the firm and how it runs.”

 On the social side are networking events, ping-pong tournaments at Bounce, a mixology class, a bowling night, a treasure hunt across the city and a clueQuest challenge.
 On the last day of their placement vac schemers have an interview with a partner and a member of HR.